lazarko/GitLab-CI-CD-server-implementation/gitlab-tutorial/step1.md

 There are many ways in which you can create projects in GitLab.
 You can either create a blank project from scratch, import a project from Github, BitBucket, or another source, or even create a project from one of the many templates that GitLab offers.

 The following sections will show you how to set up if you
-1. are starting from scratch and don't have a project
+1. Are starting from scratch and don't have a project
-2. have an existing project in Github
+2. Have an existing project in Github

 If you already have a project in GitLab you can skip this section and move on to the section `clone project` at the end of this page.